Snowshill

 until the Dissolution of the Monasteries in 1539.
 It was at one

-point part of Catherine Parr's marriage dowry, although she probably
+point part of Katherine Parr's marriage dowry, although she probably

 never visited.
 The house passed through many different hands and